itserik0/jumpstart-workshop/content/html/semantic-elements.md

 ## Why Should We Use Semantic Elements?

-The goal of any website is to communicate information.
-Aside from the page content itself, semantic markup gives us an additional opportunity to communicate meaning.
+### Accessibility

+The goal of any website is to communicate information, to everyone.
+Not all users consume information the same way.
+When websites and web tools are properly designed and coded, people with disabilities can use them.
+Currently, many sites and tools are developed with accessibility barriers that make them difficult or impossible for some people to use.

+Making the web accessible benefits individuals, businesses, and society.

 Sites that rely on HTML code like: